 I always love a good recall.
 Why?
 Because I love to show these types of cases when people tell me that endo doesn’t work.
 I can’t tell you how many comments I see in these Facebook groups suggesting an implant because the endo is just going to fail in another 5 years.
-Even if that’s true that the root canal may fail in the future, I always ask…isn’t an implant in 5 years going to be better than the implant that is available today?
+Even if that’s true, that the root canal treatment may fail in the future, I always ask… isn’t implant technology in 5 years going to be better than the implants available today?
 ‘Nuff said.

 So when you look at this case, what do you see?